key4hep/k4MLJetTagger/README.md

 You may find helpful resources in the `extras` folder.

+### Retraining a model

+Coming soon.

 ### Changing the inference model - exporting the model to ONNX

-If you wish to use a different model for tagging, you will need to export it to [ONNX](https://onnx.ai/).
+If you wish to use a different model for tagging, you will need to export the trained model to [ONNX](https://onnx.ai/).
 Here, we discribe how to transform a model with [weaver](https://github.com/hqucms/weaver-core) from `.pt` to `.onnx`.

 To export your favorite model `best_model.pt` (e.g. [Particle Transformer](https://arxiv.org/abs/2202.03772)) using `weaver` to onnx, run: